GhostHermes/project-prometheus/project-status-document.md

 ## Notes for AI Assistant
 - Continue to provide guidance on best practices for Flask application structure and API design
+- Consider suggesting testing strategies for the API endpoints

 ## Additional Context
-The project is in its early stages, focusing on setting up the foundational structure and tools for development.
+The project now has a basic API structure in place, which will serve as the foundation for building out the platform's core functionality.

 To start a new conversation:
 1. Update this document